DanMBonneville/case-study/README.md

 We have the ability to run cypress in the **browser** or in **headless** mode (in the terminal without a browser)

-**Note**: the application must be running in a seperate terminal or process on port 3000
+**Note**: the application must be running in a separate terminal or process on port 3000

 Navigate to rhe project directory and start application